 The Blue Water Task Force is Surfrider’s volunteer-run water testing program.
-The program provides information on the cleanliness of our local waters and beaches and to build community awareness of the water pollution issues that exist.
+The program provides information on the cleanliness of our local waters and beaches and builds community awareness of fecal pollution.

 Recreational activities such as swimming, surfing, and fishing, business interests such as commercial fishing and our tourism industries are all dependent upon clean water and clean beaches.
 Our Chapter has joined forces with multiple local organizations including the Concerned Citizens of Montauk (CCOM) and the Peconic Baykeeper to test the water quality at the ocean, bay beaches, creeks, and stormwater pipes that discharge onto our beaches.

 We sample the water for Enterococcus, a coliform bacteria that indicates fecal pollution from either humans or animals.
 When Enterococcus is detected, it indicates the presence of other harmful pathogens that can make people and their pets sick.
 Symptoms include the stomach flu, skin rashes, respiratory infections, or worse.